apostrophecms/docs/docs/reference/modules/widget-type.md

 ### `template`

 The name of the template in the `views` folder of the module that should be rendered to display the widget.
 This option defaults to `widget`, and it is generally not necessary to change it.

+### `width`

+The size of the widget modal can be configured via this option:
+- `undefined` (default): the widget modal width is set to 540px.
+- `"half"`: the widget modal takes 50% of the screen.
+- `"two-thirds"`: the widget modal takes 66% of the screen.
+- `"full"`: the widget modal takes 100% of the screen.

+Any other value will not impact the width of the modal, resulting in keeping the default width.

+No matter what, the widget modal width will take 100% of the screen for screens with a width below 800px.

+### `origin`

+Choose the side from where the widget modal will open:
+`left` or `right` (default).

 ## Related documentation